shenhuiying2017/azure-docs.es-es/articles/search/search-api-indexers-2015-02-28-preview.md

     {
 		"name" : "Required for POST, optional for PUT.
 The name of the data source", "description" : "Optional.
 Anything you want, or nothing at all", "type" : "Required.
-Must be one of 'azuresql', 'documentdb', or 'azureblob'", "credentials" : { "connectionString" : "Required.
+Must be one of 'azuresql', 'documentdb', 'azureblob', or 'azuretable'", "credentials" : { "connectionString" : "Required.
 Connection string for your data source" }, "container" : { "name" : "Required.
 The name of the table, collection, or blob container you wish to index" }, "dataChangeDetectionPolicy" : { Optional.
 See below for details },